siakhooi/shed/src/md/shed-kubeconfig-use.1.md

 % March 2023

 # NAME
-shed-kubeconfig-use - set the environment to use a kubeconfig.\
+shed-kubeconfig-use - set the environment to use a KubeConfig.\
 c0 - alias for **shed-kubeconfig-use 0**\
 c1 - alias for **shed-kubeconfig-use 1**\
 c2 - alias for **shed-kubeconfig-use 2**\